DaniFoldi/paintbrush/README.md

 - :octocat: `:octocat:` for workflows
 - :construction: `:construction:` for experimental/temporary things
 - :paintbrush: `:paintbrush:` for everything else (=there should be another category here)

+## Note: WIP

+**Paintbrush is currently in alpha.** Using it in production is not recommended, as most updates break everything from the previous one.
+Once considered stable, semver-minor updates should not break existing code unless a deprecation warning for a feature has been in place for a few months.